XeroXP/Jupiter/README.md

 ## Useage

-You can overload any method with the processes id or a safe handle to the process instead of the processes name
+You can overload any method with the processes id instead of the processes name

 #### Allocate Memory